pospi/talk-solidity-blockchain-intro/solidity-notes.md

 .caveat[Method access operates very differently depending on the calling context.]

 - Internal function calls are extremely cheap and implemented as `JUMP` inside the EVM, so no memory is cleared.
 They also don't contribute to stack depth.
-- External function calls (`send`, `call`, calling via `this` and calling library methods) happen across the boundaries between contracts.
-- .caveat[There is an artificial limit of 1024 on stack depth for external function calls.]
+- External function calls (`send`, `call`, calling via `this` and calling library methods) happen across the boundaries between contracts. .caveat[There is an artificial limit of 1024 on stack depth for external function calls.]
-- External function calls happen at the ABI level and so can only handle fundamental data types.
-Any complex data you wish to pass between functions must include encoding / decoding logic.
-- .caveat[Data passed through all external method calls is copied by value.]
+- Since external function calls happen at the ABI level, they can only handle fundamental data types.
+Any complex data you wish to pass between functions must include encoding / decoding logic. .caveat[Data passed through all external method calls is copied by value.]

 ]